 With our local MOMS club, one of the events we look forward to every year is making different varieties of cookies, package them up in tins and we deliver them to the community service workers who work during the Christmas holiday. (i.e. Fire & police departments as well as the Emergency room workers, local EMT, etc)

 We love getting in the car, with the kids in their warm pajamas, a thermos of hot cocoa and drive up and down neighboring areas seeking out the best houses with Christmas lights.
 This year there are two places in Massachusetts that we can go to view lights from the car.
 Lancaster Celebration of Lights and Gillette Magic of Lights.
 Both are drive thru light displays.

 Counting down Christmas is so much fun when you can open a door on a house or other advent calendar and it reveals LEGOs or a piece of candy.
 My kids take turns opening a wooden house we have each year and it reveals a fun treat!
-Here are the top Advent Calendars for 2019!
+Here are the top Advent Calendars for 2020!

 In existence since 1991, the U.S Marine Corps Reserve Toys for Tots Program is looking for a new unwrapped toys.

 Since the movie came out, trains have been inviting families to come take a ride on their train to the North Pole to visit Santa.
 We rode on the Polar Express in New Hampshire and my 8-year-old son at the time absolutely loved it.
-It was pure magical for kids and adults.
+It was pure magic for kids and adults.
 A search on Bing or Google for 'Ride the Polar Express' will help you find a train near you.

 So there we have it!
 25 Christmas traditions you and your family can choose from to help make the season more festive.
-If you already do one or more of these traditions, perhaps this list will help you to think of more fun traditions do to together.
+If you already do one or more of these traditions, perhaps this list will help you to think of more fun things do to together.